MicrosoftDocs/win32/desktop-src/TaskSchd/idlesettings-idleduration.md

 ---
 title: IdleSettings.IdleDuration property
-description: For scripting, gets or sets a value that indicates the amount of time that the computer must be in an idle state before the task is run. ms.assetid: '32b9a14e-e37e-4e3a-81eb-041387f2017b'
+description: For scripting, gets or sets a value that indicates the amount of time that the computer must be in an idle state before the task is run. ms.assetid: 32b9a14e-e37e-4e3a-81eb-041387f2017b
+keywords:
+- IdleDuration property Task Scheduler
-keywords: ["IdleDuration property Task Scheduler", "IdleDuration property Task Scheduler , IdleSettings object", "IdleSettings object Task Scheduler , IdleDuration property"]
+- IdleDuration property Task Scheduler , IdleSettings object
+- IdleSettings object Task Scheduler , IdleDuration property
 topic_type:
 - apiref
 api_name: